-- 1. Strength of the Scientific/Technical Approach as evidenced by (1) the innovativeness of the idea and the approach, (2) the significance of the scientific or technical challenge, and (3) the thoroughness of the presentation. - 2.
-Ability to competently carry out the project as evidenced by (1) the qualifications of the PI, other key staff, subcontractors and consultants, if any, and the level of adequacy of equipment and facilities; (2) the soundness and level of adequacy of the work plan to show progress toward proving the feasibility of the concept; and (3) the degree to which the DOE investment in the project would be justified by the level of proposed research effort. - 3.
-Impact as evidenced by (1) the significance of the technical and/or economic benefits of the proposed work, if successful, (2) the likelihood that the proposed work could lead to a marketable product or process, (3) the likelihood that the project could attract further development funding after the SBIR or STTR project ends, and (4) the appropriateness of the data management plan for the proposed work.
-Please refer to Part IV, C. of this FOA for guidance on what to include in your Commercialization Plan and Commercialization History.
+Strength of the Scientific/Technical Approach as evidenced by

+- (1) the innovativeness of the idea and the approach, - (2) the significance of the scientific or technical challenge, and - (3) the thoroughness of the presentation.

+Ability to competently carry out the project as evidenced by

+- (1) the qualifications of the PI, other key staff, subcontractors and consultants, if any, and the level of adequacy of equipment and facilities; - (2) the soundness and level of adequacy of the work plan to show progress toward proving the feasibility of the concept; and - (3) the degree to which the DOE investment in the project would be justified by the level of proposed research effort.
-PROGRAM POLICY FACTORS

-The Selection Official (SO) may consider program balance of funds distribution and needs of the technical programs and the applicant's performance under prior DOE SBIR/STTR awards including timely submittal of all reports.
+Impact as evidenced by

+- (1) the significance of the technical and/or economic benefits of the proposed work, if successful, - (2) the likelihood that the proposed work could lead to a marketable product or process, - (3) the likelihood that the project could attract further development funding after the SBIR or STTR project ends, and - (4) the appropriateness of the data management plan for the proposed work.

+Please refer to Section IV, D of this FOA for guidance on what to include in your Commercialization Plan and Commercialization History.